 The second valve is on the outside of the chamber – This allows air to leave the chamber when the handle is returned but is prevented from entering.

-This gives Dechoker the unique ability to increase the suction as it works by creating a vacuum.
+This gives Dechoker the unique ability to increase the suction as it works.

 Dechoker – Sitting Down